Randy Ambrosie

-Randy Ambrosie (born March 16, 1963) is the 14th and current commissioner of the Canadian Football League (CFL).
-Ambrosie played Canadian football professionally as an offensive guard for the CFL's Calgary Stampeders, Toronto Argonauts, and Edmonton Eskimos.
-He was selected with the second overall pick in the 1985 CFL Draft by the Stampeders.
+Randy Ambrosie (born March 16, 1963) is a Canadian former professional football player and executive who served as the 14th commissioner of the Canadian Football League (CFL).
+Ambrosie played professionally as an offensive guard for the CFL's Calgary Stampeders, Toronto Argonauts, and Edmonton Eskimos.
+He was selected with the second overall pick in the 1985 CFL draft by the Stampeders.
 Over the course of a nine-season career, he played in 142 professional games and became a Grey Cup champion.
-Ambrosie played college football at the University of Manitoba.
+Ambrosie played CIAU football at the University of Manitoba.

 Early career

-Ambrosie played college football for the Manitoba Bisons as an offensive lineman.
+Ambrosie played CIAU football for the Manitoba Bisons as an offensive lineman.
 In 1984, he was named an All-Canadian.
 He was also a Canada West All-Star in 1983 and 1984.
-In a February 1985 article in The Globe and Mail, it was stated that a recent poll of CFL teams listed Ambrosie as one of the top nine players available for the 1985 CFL Draft.
+In a February 1985 article in The Globe and Mail, it was stated that a recent poll of CFL teams listed Ambrosie as one of the top nine players available for the 1985 CFL draft.
 Ambrosie received a Bachelor of Commerce degree from the school.

 Professional career

 Calgary Stampeders

-Ambrosie was selected in the first round of the 1985 CFL Draft by the Calgary Stampeders with the second overall pick.
+Ambrosie was selected in the first round of the 1985 CFL draft by the Calgary Stampeders with the second overall pick.
 The Stampeders used Ambrosie in their lineup immediately.
 Despite a late season injury due to torn ligaments in his ankle, Ambrosie played in 13 regular season games in his rookie season and was named the Stampeders' nominee for rookie of the year.
 Ambrosie remained in the lineup in 1986, playing in 17 regular season games.